We are pleased to present below all posts tagged with 'LUCK'. If you still can't find what you are looking for, try using the search box.

 How many times have you facilitated a meeting where you shared all of the information that needed to be covered, only to have people messaging, emailing or calling with questions about the content an hour, a day or a week later?
 Frustrating right?
 So how do you achieve the goals of your next meeting, in a meaningful way, that will stick with your audience?
 Let's examine 6 quick tips.

 Tired of the same old meetings?
-If no agenda, barely engaged attendees who are spending more time multi-tasking than paying attention, no decisions made, and no take-a-ways reviewed other than the date and time of the next meeting sound all too familiar, we might have some good news for you.
-Meetings can actually be productive, dare we say exciting and meaningful, read on to learn how, using the tried and true LUCK Principle™ paired with dynamic LUCKSTORMING™ sessions.
+We have some good news for you.
+Meetings can actually be productive, dare we say, exciting and meaningful!
+Read on to learn how to use the tried and true LUCK Principle™ paired with dynamic LUCKSTORMING™ sessions.

 Years ago we discovered something very special – some might even say a “secret ingredient” – to creating and building lasting and productive relationships.
 It's a new and unique approach to ultimately creating purpose, happiness, and engagement, and when applied within an organization, new ideas and innovation (which ultimately affects revenue and profit as well).
 We realized that this “ingredient” was actually composed of four very distinct components, that had to be applied in a specific way in order to create the final product of LUCK.
 Read on to learn how to bring LUCK to your business.